piyushshrma/piyushshrma/Projects.md

-My Projects demonstrate a broad range of skills in web development, covering HTML, CSS, JavaScript, React.js and MERN stack.
+My Projects demonstrate a broad range of skills in web development, covering HTML, CSS, JavaScript.
 Here’s a summary of my work, categorized by technology:

 ### HTML Projects
 1. **Rock Paper Scissor Game**